willsputra/swift-Hospital-lab-swift-intro-000/README.md

 In creating these three structures, there's a lot of similarity shared between them.
 Historically this problem was solved using inheritance (Object-Oriented Programming), but we're going to start with a protocol, not a class.
 And like I stated, we're going to be creating these as structures, not classes.

 A quick overview of the journey we're about to go on.
 We're going to create a `Payable`, `TimeOff`, `Teach`, `Employee` and `Reprimand` protocol.
 We will then extend each protocol to provide default implementation.
 After that we will create our three structures, `AdvisoryBoardMember`, `Principal`, and `Teacher`.
 Each of these structures will adopt and conform to the protocols we created, but some will conform to only a few.
-Not ever protocol will be adopted by every structure.
+Not every protocol will be adopted by every structure.

 **(1)** - In the `School.swift` file, create a protocol called `Payable` that has one function requirement.
 The name of the function should be `wages()`.
 It takes in no arguments but returns back a `Double`.